Performance vs. Comfort

 an upright position, relieving the arms and the core muscles from supporting the weight of the torso.
 The decreased pressure on the hands and wrists greatly diminishes the effect of any vibration coming up through the handlebars.
 In addition, those with lower-back pain will likely find this posture a relief.

 Comfort bikes often have a ‘crank forward’ design, which places the pedals forward in relation to the seat.
-This allows the rider, on a properly-fitted bike, to stay seated when stopped, with feet on the ground and feel reasonably comfortable and stable (The feet shouldn’t be quite flat, but will also not be on tippy-toes).
+This allows the rider to stay seated when stopped, with feet on the ground and feel reasonably comfortable and stable.
+Even with this, the feet shouldn’t be quite flat, but will also not be on tippy-toes.

-suspension_seatpost_axiom‘Shocks’, or suspension, offer the rider added comfort, smoothing outsuspension_fork_suntour_trimmed the bumps and vibrations, and also provide better handling when the trail gets a little rough.
+‘Shocks’, or suspension, offer the rider added comfort, smoothing out the bumps and vibrations, and also provide better handling when the trail gets a little rough.
 The vast majority of comfort bikes have suspension in the seatpost.
 Because the rider is sitting upright, there is extra weight bearing down on the seat.
-Without suspension, changing the posture of the rider would merely move the discomfort from the hands, wrists and back to the, errr, ‘nether-regions’.
+Without suspension, changing the posture of the rider would merely move the discomfort from the hands, wrists and back to the seat.
 Most comfort bikes also have front shocks, significantly reducing the amount of jarring and vibration that makes its way up to the hands and wrists.

 In addition, comfort bikes usually include a wider, more comfortable seat with a flexible base, and flanged handlebar grips (to spread out the pressure on the rider’s palms).